mongodb/mongo-csharp-driver/Docs/reference/content/reference/driver/crud/writing.md

 };

 // 1.
-Ordered bulk operation - order of operation is guaranteed await collection.BulkWrite(models);
+Ordered bulk operation - order of operation is guaranteed await collection.BulkWriteAsync(models);

 // 2.
-Unordered bulk operation - no guarantee of order of operation await collection.BulkWrite(models, new BulkWriteOptions { IsOrdered = false });
+Unordered bulk operation - no guarantee of order of operation await collection.BulkWriteAsync(models, new BulkWriteOptions { IsOrdered = false });
 ```

-{{% note class="important" %}}Use of the bulkWrite methods is not recommended when connected to pre-2.6 MongoDB servers, as this was the first server version to support bulk write commands for insert, update, and delete in a way that allows the driver to implement the correct semantics for BulkWriteResult and BulkWriteException.
+{{% note class="important" %}}Use of the bulk write methods is not recommended when connected to pre-2.6 MongoDB servers, as this was the first server version to support bulk write commands for insert, update, and delete in a way that allows the driver to implement the correct semantics for BulkWriteResult and BulkWriteException.
 The methods will still work for pre-2.6 servers, but performance will suffer, as each write operation has to be executed one at a time.{{% /note %}}